amirkhodabande/Dockerized-Shopping-spa-with-Laravel-and-VueJS/README.md

 # Single page shopping app

-### A simple application to learn how to make ecommerce app with Laravel, VueJs, Jwt auth, LaravelCashier and Stripe.
+### A simple application to learn how to build ecommerce app with Laravel, VueJs, Jwt auth, LaravelCashier and Stripe.

 - Laravel